 Throughout my life, I have always had a box or two or five of fabric.
-Two years ago, when I packed only what would fit into my car, and moved east, among those few things that I did bring, was a box of fabric.
+Three years ago, when I packed only what would fit into my car, and moved east, among those few things that I did bring, was a box of fabric.

 I started sewing at a very young age.
 My dear mother taught me.
 It is a skill that has served a practical and artistic use many, many times over, in my life, from mending my family’s clothing, to sewing large, industrial backdrops for a touring company that I performed with during my theatre years.

 Only the coolest T-shirt in the world (says so on my business card), Ragged Ts are certainly one of a kind, wearable art!
 The traditional reverse-applique technique creates a vintage, “raggedy” flavour to the pieces...
 Hence the name, “Ragged Ts.”